lenaxia/cortexAgent/custom_components/cortex_agent/README.md

 2. Install the "CortexAgent" integration from HACS
 3. Restart Home Assistant
 4. Add the integration through the Home Assistant UI (Settings > Devices & Services > Add Integration)
+5. Configure your preferred model provider and settings

 ## Configuration